-The Eastern Ghats

-2. The Eastern Ghats are discontinuous and irregular (uneven pattern) and cut apart by rivers draining into the Bay of Bengal.

-3. The average elevation of Eastern Ghats is 600 metres.

-4. Its height increases from south of north.
-The highest peak is Mahendragiri (1,501)

-5. The Eastern Ghats stretch from Odisha (the Mahanadi Valley) to Tamil Nadu (the Nilgiris).
+- 1. Eastern Ghats lie parallel to eastern coastal plains. - 2.
+The Eastern Ghats are discontinuous and irregular (uneven pattern) and cut apart by rivers draining into the Bay of Bengal. - 3.
+The average elevation of Eastern Ghats is 600 metres. - 4.
+Its height increases from south of north.
+The highest peak is Mahendragiri (1,501) - 5.
+The Eastern Ghats stretch from Odisha (the Mahanadi Valley) to Tamil Nadu (the Nilgiris).
 Besides, Shevroy Hills and the Javedi Hills are located to the Southeast of the Eastern Ghats.